-RobiButler: Remote Multimodal Interactions with Household Robot Assistant
+RobiButler: Remote Multimodal Interactions with a Household Robot Assistant

 School of Computing & Smart Systems Institute